 Less common, at least it was a lifer for me, was a tiny Bidentate Yelow-eared Bat.

 11 October.
 We were back in the same forest the next morning.
 A long walk produced no primates, though we heard a troop at the very end that may have been the tamarins.
-Though we dipped on the monkeys we found some roosting Greater White-lined Bats and two Southern Little Yellow-eared Bats in a tent, another lifer for just about everyone.
+Though we dipped on the monkeys we found some roosting Greater White-lined Bats and two Northern Little Yellow-eared Bats in a tent.

 Some of the bugs were photo-worthy including this strange Wax-tailed Hopper.

 And one of the thermal scopes found the backside of a Brazilian Porcupine.

 We were further along the river that evening opposite Borba.
 A short spotlighting trip in the canoes produced a Common Opossum, a few ghost bats (Diclidurus sp.) flying high overhead and both Greater and Lesser Fishing Bats skimming the water in good numbers.